-May 2018: This chapter has been updated to link to the most recent Handbook of Definitions and ASCOF information.
+May 2019: This chapter has been updated to link to the most recent Handbook of Definitions.

 This chapter outlines local and national key performance indicators and outcome information.
 It is part of the wider performance management framework.
 It provides information about the national Adult Social Care Outcome Framework (ASCOF) as well as locally agreed key performance information.

 Performance against the ASCOF is published annually by NHS Digital.
 The Department of Health and Social Care also provides an annual report on the national picture.
 The Health and Wellbeing Board via the Joint Strategic Needs Assessment should use local ASCOF data as well as other information sources, to inform their Joint Health and Wellbeing Strategy (see Joint Strategic Needs Assessments and Joint Health and Wellbeing Strategies).

 2. Adult Social Care Outcomes Framework

 ASCOF was first published in March 2011, and is reviewed annually to update the measures to reflect outcomes for adults and carers.

 An outcome is defined as the end result for an adult who has used local authority funded social care and support service (Health and Social Care Information Centre).
 This could be, for example, receiving financial support, being admitted to a care home or being provided with information and advice.